Winter in Ireland gets a bit of a bad rap. But it’s not all short days and crap weather…

 OK, there are a lot of short says and the weather in Ireland in winter can be terrible, but it’s far from all doom and gloom.

-In the guide below, you’ll find everything from average temperatures and what to expect to things to do during winter in Ireland.
+In the guide below, you’ll find everything from average winter temperatures in Ireland to what to expect if its your first time visiting during this season.

 Some quick need-to-knows about winter in Ireland

-Spending winter in Ireland comes with a handful of need-to-knows that’ll help you quickly decide whether this month will or won’t suit you.
+Visiting Ireland in winter comes with a handful of need-to-knows that’ll help you quickly decide whether this month will or won’t suit you.

 The winter months in Ireland are December, January and February.
 These are some of the main off-season months for tourism across Ireland.